 Updates of the 2011-revised report were released in January 2013, 2014, 2015, and 2016.
 The 2017 GOLD Report, the 4th major revision of GOLD, incorporates an update of recent information that has been reviewed by the science committee from 2015 to 2016 and a comprehensive reassessment and revision of prior recommendations for the diagnosis, assessment and treatment of COPD.
-Updates of the 2017-revised report were made in 2018 and 2019.
+Updates of the 2017-revised report were made in 2018, 2019 and 2020.

-Process: To produce the GOLD report, a PubMed (National Center for Biotechnology Information, U.S. National Library of Medicine, Bethesda MD, USA) search was completed using search fields established by the Committee: 1) COPD or Chronic Obstructive Pulmonary Disease (All Fields), only items with abstracts, Clinical Trial or Meta-analysis study type (which includes Human.
+Process: To produce the GOLD report, a PubMed search (National Center for Biotechnology Information, U.S. National Library of Medicine, Bethesda MD, USA) was completed using search fields established by the Committee: 1) COPD or Chronic Obstructive Pulmonary Disease (All Fields) AND 2) Clinical Trials or Meta-analysis (All Fields) OR 3) articles in the top 20 medical or respiratory journals (available on request) or The Cochrane Database of Systematic Reviews.

-Publications in peer reviewed journals not captured by PubMed may be submitted to the Chair, GOLD Science Committee, providing the full paper, including abstract, is submitted in (or translated into) English.
+Publications in peer reviewed journals not captured by the PubMed searches may be submitted to the Chair, GOLD Science Committee, providing the full paper, including abstract, is submitted in (or translated into) English.